COVID-19 in babies and children

 • 2023-2024 Novavax COVID-19 vaccine, available for people age 12 years and older.

 In general, people older than age 4 with typical immune systems can get any vaccine that is approved or authorized for their age.
-They usually don't need to get the same vaccine each time.
+And people usually don't need to get vaccines from the same vaccine maker each time.

 Some people should get all their vaccine doses from the same vaccine maker, including: